 Pecuniary gifts – A specific sum of money

-Specific gifts - A particular item, such as property, antiques, jewellery and shares.
+Specific gifts - A particular item, such as property, antiques, jewellery or shares.

-Let us represent you if you would like us to contact you to discuss any of our services please click on one of the links.
+If you would like us to contact you to discuss our will drafting services please get in touch.